toptal/haste-server/README.md

 ## Installation

 1. Download the package, and expand it
-2. Explore the settings inside of config.js, but the defaults should be good
+2. Explore the settings inside of `config.js.example` and save it as `config.js`, but the defaults should be good
 3.  `npm install`
 4.  `npm start`